VIPERFGCU/FGCUDrivingSimulator/readme.md

 ## Usage

-1. Start the CARLA server.
+1. Start the CARLA simulator by running CarlaUE4.exe as described in the installation steps.

 2. Activate your Python 3.7 virtual environment if it's not already active.